Muiravonside Country Park: Description

 The park forms part of the River Avon Heritage Trail past the historic Avon Aqueduct and relics of industry and farming, including a Lime Kiln, hydro-powered sawmill and restored listed 17th-century doocot.
-The old Home Farm now forms the visitor centre, which is closed for renewal.
+The old Home Farm now forms the visitor centre, which was closed for renewal but is now open.
 The Newparks Farm has been transformed into an animal attraction with many breeds of animals and birds.
 Over 90 species of bird have been recorded at the park.

 In 2016, a Heritage Lottery grant and money from a nearby landfill site allowed the park to expand and improve its trails, with the introduction of seven specially commissioned sculptures.

 History

 Reginald Prat de Tindale gave the estate to his daughter, Margaretta, upon her marriage to Richard de Miville in 1189.
 The hub of the estate was the, now ruined, Anglo-Norman 'Maiden Castle' located just outside the country park.
 Around this time the land is referred to as "Murgunessete" or 'the abode of Morgan'.

 In 1471, the estate came into the Ross family by marriage.
 Sir John Ross fell at the Battle of Flodden in 1513, who was heir to the estate. the estate stayed in the Ross family, during which time the first Muiravonside House was built in 1609.
 This was extended in the 18th and 19th centuries.